 “I made a mistake,” Brìghde said crisply.

 Both Avis and her uncle gaped at Brìghde.
-Admitting error was another trick of her mother’s.
+Admitting error was something she had learned to do during her travels.
 Being forthright made one seem trustworthy.

 “Lord Kyneward values you highly and he allowed me to dismiss you to honor a bargain he and I made, but he did not like it.
 Thus, since he has said nothing about it, much less complained, and he will not ask me to request your return, I would like to honor his gesture to me.
 If you would care to return, I will double your wages.”